brendan-myers/eks-workshop/content/beginner/090_rbac/test_rbac_user_without_roles.md

 You should get a response back similar to:

 {{< output >}}
-No resources found.
 Error from server (Forbidden): pods is forbidden: User "rbac-user" cannot list resource "pods" in API group "" in the namespace "rbac-test"
 {{< /output >}}

 We already created the rbac-user, so why did we get that error?